Caitlin Clark's young dream of playing in the WNBA is set to become reality

 WATCH PARTY

-Fans can join Chiney and Nneka Ogwumike, Ashley Joens and Kristen Meyer — Clark’s high school coach — online from 7pm-8pm ET as part of a virtual watch event via a partnership with HANG media.
+Fans can join Chiney and Nneka Ogwumike, Ashley Joens and Kristen Meyer — Clark’s high school coach — online from 7 p.m. to 8 p.m.
+ET as part of a virtual watch event via a partnership with HANG media.
 Fans will watch the draft on TV while joining the quartet on YouTube or HANG’s website to answer questions.

-“This allows fans to interact with WNBA athletes and build connections,” said Joens, who was AAU teammates with Clark in Iowa before playing against her when she went to Iowa State.
+“This allows fans to interact with WNBA athletes and build connections,” said Joens, who was an AAU teammate with Clark in Iowa before playing against her at Iowa State.

 “We’ve seen a number of times she gets in a zone, you can’t stop her,” she said.